noviceiii/timelapse/README.md

 A Bash script for Raspberry Pi that creates time-lapse videos from sunrise to sunset, with text overlays, backup, and YouTube upload.
 See it in action here: https://www.youtube.com/watch?v=RmAjS0czRXU&list=PLcnGcU-Z-RJ1uRxLbBiHb2feVr6tQzJVj .

+You may optinally use the netatmo script to get netatmo weather station data and the youtube upload script to upload the generated faile to youtube.

 ## Overview

 This script: